-2.4 Car Parking
+2.2 Car Parking

-- 2.4.1 This indicator refers to the total public car parking capacity and usage in and around the town centre. - 2.4.2 For many people, the possibility of driving into town and parking their car in a safe car park remains a considerable element of convenience-based attractiveness as it grants them a higher sense of perceived comfort and independence.
-Many retailers and high street businesses would tend to agree with this and, in some cases, would prefer for their customers to be able to park near their shop or outlet for ease of access. - 2.4.3 Measuring and monitoring the level of car park usage, along with footfall and retail sales contribute to a dynamic picture of activity levels in the town centre.
-Over time, this data can provide the basis of a comparison between actual and versus perceived variances of activity and the impact of initiatives like events, special offers and the arrival or departure of high profile businesses. - 2.4.4 The Forest of Dean District Council Cabinet made the decision to implement car parking charges in September 2011, with charging commencing on 1 July 2012.

-2.4.5 The following table provides a breakdown of the Newent car parking (Lewell Street) usage on a month by month basis from July 2012 to September 2014.
+- 2.2.1 This indicator refers to the total public car parking usage in and around the town centre. - 2.2.2 For many people, the possibility of driving into town and parking their car in a safe car park remains a considerable element of convenience-based attractiveness as it grants them a higher sense of perceived comfort and independence.
+Many retailers and high street businesses would tend to agree with this and, in some cases, would prefer for their customers to be able to park near their shop or outlet for ease of access. - 2.2.3 Measuring and monitoring the level of car park usage, along with footfall contribute to a dynamic picture of activity levels in the town centre.
+Over time, this data can provide the basis of a comparison between actual perceived variances of activity and the impact of initiatives like events, special offers and the arrival or departure of high profile businesses. - 2.2.4 The Forest of Dean District Council Cabinet made the decision to implement car parking charges in September 2011, with charging commencing on 1 July 2012. - 2.2.5 The following table provides a breakdown of the Newent car parking (Lewell Street) usage on a month by month basis from August 2014 to July 2015.

-MONTH NUMBER OF TICKETS PURCHASED MONTH NUMBER OF TICKETS PURCHASED
+MONTH NUMBER OF TICKETS PURCHASED

-July 2012 4560 September 2013 4669

-August 2012 4995 October 2013 5871

-September 2012 3470 November 2013 4892

-October 2012 3238 December 2013 3550

-November 2012 4393 January 2014 5287

-December 2012 3397 February 2014 4589

-January 2013 3882 March 2014 4734

-February 2013 4025 April 2014 5082

-March 2013 4336 May 2014 5848

-April 2013 4927 June 2014 5155

-May 2013 5225 July 2014 6279

-June 2013 4789 August 2014 2921
+August 2014 2921

-July 2013 5047 September 2014 4558
+September 2014 4558

-August 2013 6332

-NEWENT - CAR PARKING

-DIVERSITY AND VITALITY OF PLACE
+October 2014 5316

+November 2014 3314

+December 2014 4155

+January 2015 3502

+February 2015 3966

+March 2015 4148

+April 2015 4733

+May 2015 4131

+June 2015 3462

+July 2015 5138

+3 Diversity & Vitality of Place

-- 3.1 The overall aim in this theme is to provide an assessment of the actual offer of the town centre and its diversity taking an all-inclusive approach that includes it daytime, evening and night-time economies. - 3.2 The approach does not differentiate here between the public and private sectors as it is interpreted that both contribute to the provision of services, products and an overall experience for town centre visitors to enjoy and keep coming back to. - 3.3 This theme does not monitor consumer demand, expectations or their perceptions of the offer provided by the town centre.
-This should be covered by a separate theme. - 3.4 The 'Diversity and Vitality of Place' section covers the following key items; Retail Offer, Culture and Leisure Offer, Events, Reported Crime and Markets.
+The overall aim in this theme is to provide an assessment of the actual offer of the town centre and its diversity taking an all-inclusive approach that includes daytime, evening and night time economies.

+The approach does not differentiate here between the public and private sectors as it is interpreted that both contribute to the provision of services, products and an overall experience for town centre visitors to enjoy and keep coming back to.

+This theme does not monitor consumer demand, expectations or their perceptions of the offer provided by the town centre.
+This should be covered by a separate theme.

+The 'Diversity and Vitality of Place' section covers the following key items; Retail Offer, Culture and Leisure Offer, Events, Reported Crime and Markets.

-3.5 Retail Offer
+3.1 Retail Offer

-- 3.5.1 This indicator keeps track of the range and variety of retail goods and services offered in the town centre, measured as the change in the number of businesses in each category over a 12 month period. - 3.5.2 In order to remain competitive, town centres need to ensure they provide a level of offer that matches the demand of their current (or intended) visitors and consumers. - 3.5.3 This indicator is often linked to footfall and levels of business as well as visitor satisfaction.
-It can also be used (in conjunction with other indicators) to monitor the balance and relationship between the area's day-time and night-time/evening economies. - 3.5.4 This indicator helps to identify gaps in the retail offer that could be targeted for inward investment or start up support and is information that potential providers will find valuable. - 3.5.5 The indicator also provides its users with the means to monitor whether their town centre is becoming too dominated by a single type of retail offer (e.g. pound shops, charity shops, pubs/bars). - 3.5.6 The retail offer is broken down in to Use Class Orders.
-A summary of the Use Class Order can be found below: - A1 Shops - A2 Financial and Professional Services - A3 Restaurants and Cafes - A4 Drinking Establishments - A5 Hot Food Takeaways
+- 3.1.1 This indicator keeps track of the range and variety of retail goods and services offered in the town centre, measured as the change in the number of businesses in each category over a 12 month period.

+- 3.1.2 In order to remain competitive, town centres need to ensure they provide a level of offer that matches the demand of their current (or intended) visitors and consumers.

+- 3.1.3 This indicator is often linked to footfall and levels of business as well as visitor satisfaction.
+It can also be used (in conjunction with other indicators) to monitor the balance and relationship between the area's day-time and night-time/evening economies.

+- 3.1.4 The retail offer is broken down into Use Class Orders.
+A summary of the Use Class Order can be found below:

+- A1 Shops

+- A2 Financial and Professional Services

+- A3 Restaurants and Cafes

+- A4 Drinking Establishments

+- A5 Hot Food Takeaways

+- B1 Business